 What all these scenarios make me think of is the fact that there is always something unseen, unheard or unwritten that gives us an itch and make us act inappropriately in terms of social norms.
 I could never blame my brother for that cheeky answer back then, because we were both bored and tired of the same question over and over again.
 A question that can cause some form of anxiety or stress on a nice holiday, can easily provoke a harsh or rude answer.
 This becomes an itch.
 We all have that one thing that makes us itch.
 Like a psychological or spiritual button that brings up a different side of us.

 I believe that before anyone decides to label or diagnose any acts of passion or fear as a behavioral disorder or form of deviance, it is important that we address these things to you, Lord, because you are the divine manufacturer, and only You can truly prescribe a cure for our weaknesses and malfunctions.

-Growing up, I found myself always tilting to the left, because the tittle mountain of flesh, insecurity, always sat heavily on my shoulder.
-It was more than just a mountain, a foe or abnormal growth, or a keloid, insecurity, was this spirit that clouded my thoughts and made me believe that this little growth was bigger than life and must impact all my thoughts, moments, and memories.
+Growing up, I found myself always tilting to the left, because that tittle mountain of flesh – insecurity – always sat heavily on my shoulder.
+It was more than just a mountain, a foe or abnormal growth, or a keloid.
+Insecurity, was the spirit that clouded my thoughts and made me believe that this little growth was bigger than life and must impact all my thoughts, moments, and memories.
 It affected me.
 It dictated what I did, the clothes I wore and how I acted at all times.
 It was like the imaginary cockroach underneath my armpits … it weighed me down and cost me most of the freedom of my youth.
 I was disgusted by myself, angry with You.
 At that moment the dark spirit that accompanied that mass of growth, became my god.